shashwat-9/OCP-JAVA/src/Chapter2_Data_Type_Operators/Coversions_and_operators.md

  - String conversions allow a value of any other type to be converted to a String type in the context of the string concatenation operator +.
  - Unchecked conversions are permitted to facilitate operability between legacy and generic code.

+#### Type Conversion Contexts
+###### Assignment Context
+An assignment conversion converts the type of expression to the type of target variable.
+ - An expression(or its value) is assignable to the target variable, if the type of the expression can be converted to the type of the target variable by an assignment conversion.
+ -